 The structure of NagB used was pdb id and chain 1FS5:B, which is the free active-site, ligand-bound, R conformer of a monomer of NagB.
 The R form seemed more appropriate than the unbound T form, since the structural modeling being performed was of NagB binding several protein partners, which were found in this study to promote activation of NagB.
 We do take into account the fact that functional NagB is a hexamer; it is a limitation of the modeling that we used the monomer.
 We attempted to generate a structure of the NagB hexamer using multi-body docking of six monomers of 1FS5:B; however, the output did not converge into distinct clusters and hence, the results were not conclusive.
 We have now discussed this in more detail in the discussion, including the possibility that the NagB hexamer forms an extended interface in which the inter-subunit cleft (as reviewer #2 indicates) assists in binding of the NagB partners.

 With respect to whether complete information about known interacting residues was used, please note that the docking program used, HADDOCK, is a local refinement docking program and is optimized for finding the most biologically accurate conformation, but it requires an approximation of the interface as a guide.
-The highly-sensitive CPORT prediction server was used to make initial predictions prior to docking, and hence, we likely captured all known interacting residues, including these in the enzyme active sites.
+CPORT, a highly-sensitive consensus prediction server combining predictions from several distinct interface prediction servers, was used to generate this approximation.
+It is likely that CPORT captured all known interacting residues, including these in the enzyme active sites.
 This may also be why it captured subunit interface residues.
 This is now discussed in much more detail in the Methods as well as the Discussion.

 Discussion